Perform highly targeted text replacement with a regex pattern

 text_replace.Rd

-text fragments in table cells with literal text.
-You need to ensure that
+fragments in table cells with literal text.
+You need to ensure that you're

-that is done, the remaining two values to supply are for the regex pattern
+done, the remaining two values to supply are the regex pattern (pattern

 ).